MMosley502/LEGUP/Some-Pointers-for-Getting-Started.md

 **Note: if you are reading this and have not followed the [developer setup guide](https://github.com/Bram-Hub/Legup/wiki/Developer-Setup-Guide) yet, please do that first.**

-The Legup repository can be daunting at first glance.
+The LEGUP repository can be daunting at first glance.
 Here is some general starting information as well as some basics on how to navigate the repository:

 ## Puzzle Statuses
 ### Fully Functioning
 These are the puzzles that are fully functioning.
-If you are new to Legup and want to get used to the software, you should first take a look at these puzzles:
+If you are new to LEGUP and want to get used to the software, you should first take a look at these puzzles:
 * Light Up
 * Nurikabe
 * Short Truth Table